-This quick and easy banana pudding recipe is made with cool whip, sweetened condensed milk, instant vanilla pudding mix, bananas, and vanilla wafers.
+You’ll make it with Cool Whip, sweetened condensed milk, instant vanilla pudding mix, bananas, and vanilla wafers.

 How to Make Banana Pudding